danmux/floe/README.md

 floe
 ====

-floe - code over convention workflow engine - think gocd but actually in go - oh and no xml
+floe - code over convention workfloe engine - think gocd but actually in go - oh and no xml